kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 ```

 ## Summary

-In this lesson, we have learnt to create our own user defined function.
-We learnt how to declare a new function that takes in some input arguments and returning some output values.
-We also continue to use the type hinting to ensure that our code is written well and easy to debug.
+In this lesson, we have learnt how to create our own user-defined function.
+We learnt how to declare a new function that takes in some input arguments and returns some output values.
+We also continued to use type hinting to ensure that our code is well-written and easy to debug.

-Function can be thought of as a small computation and we can abstract our computation units as separate functions.
-We have shown how we can solve the same problem in a few different ways.
-But in all these cases, we follow the PCDIT framework.
-We mainly use the Problem Statement and identifying the input, output as well as the computational process in this lesson.
-As our code becomes more complicated, we will make use of the other steps in PCDIT framework.
+A function can be thought of as a small computation, and we can abstract our computation units as separate functions.
+We have demonstrated how to solve the same problem in several different ways.
+In all these cases, we followed the PCDIT framework.
+Specifically, we focused on the Problem Statement, identifying the input, output, and the computational process in this lesson.
+As our code becomes more complex, we will make use of the other steps in the PCDIT framework.

 Another important point is the concept of global and local variables.
-Local variable only exists within the context of that function when it is executed.
-They live only in the local frame.
-On the other hand, global variable is accessible from all frames.
-However, if there is a variable with the same name as the global variable, it will shadow the global variable.
-The function always access the local frame first before it searches the global frame.
+A local variable exists only within the context of the function when it is executed.
+These variables live only in the local frame.
+On the other hand, a global variable is accessible from all frames.
+However, if there is a variable with the same name as a global variable, it will shadow the global variable.
+The function always accesses the local frame first before searching the global frame.

 We have also introduced how we can use optional arguments in our function definition.
 In this case, our function can be simpler.
 We also show that we can chain our function call and feed the output of one function into the input of another function.